Advice > Product management

 Some of the questions you will be asked will be quite ambiguous.
 In those cases, you’ll need to ask clarifying questions to get more information about the problem and to reduce its scope.

-Apple is looking for product managers who can make decisions based on data and can judge everything they do by relevant metrics.
+Apple is looking for product managers who can make decisions based on data and relevant metrics.

-If you find that your answer about a previous role may reference sensitive information, note this to your interviewer but don’t disclose it.
-One of Apple’s values is privacy, and they won’t require you to divulge sensitive or confidential information.
+If you find that your answer about a previous role may reference sensitive information, note this to your interviewer and avoid disclosing those details.
+One of Apple’s values is privacy, and it won’t require you to divulge sensitive or confidential information.

 Apple wants product managers who can empathize with its users.